 Specifies whether the network attribute will be used as a substitution.
 Substitution network attributes allow a substituted value to be used instead of bitset network attribute values during a propagation in a trace operation.

 Network Attribute to Substitute

-The network attribute to be used for substitution.
+The network attribute to be used as a substitution.
 Substitutions are encoded based on the number of bits in the network attribute being propagated.
-The network attribute must be in-line and an integer field type less than or equal to 8 bits.
+The network attribute must be in line and an integer field type less than or equal to 8 bits.